exercism/sml/README.md

 with this convenience.
 Therefore the track implements its own "test-framework" `lib/testlib.sml`.
 It gets the job done.
 For technical reasons each exercise must provide its own copy of the testlib.

-Any updates to `lib/testlib.sml` have to be synced to the exercises by
+Any updates to `lib/testlib.sml` have to be synced to all exercises by

 ```
 $ make redeploy-testlib
 ```

+We don't want to deal with multiple versions of testlib.
+Hence the redeploy script is the only way to update the testlib of any exercise.

 [guide-practice-exercise]: https://exercism.org/docs/building/tracks/practice-exercises